-Another example is the ACS's continued support of mammograms.
-Concerns over the safety and efficacy of mammograms have been widely reported dating all the way back to 1977, including several notable supporting studies supporting such concerns.
-In spite of those studies and concerns, the ACS has remained a staunch supporter of mammograms.
+Another example is the ACS’s continued support of mammograms.
+Concerns over the safety and efficacy of mammograms have been widely reported dating all the way back to 1977, including several notable supporting studies.
+In spite of the research, the ACS has remained a staunch supporter of mammograms.
 Notably, the ACS has strong ties to the mammography industry.

 As Dr. Len Lichtenfeld, deputy chief medical officer of the American Cancer Society stated: “We are not redoing or rethinking our guidelines at this time, nor are we going to restate our guidelines to emphasize the inadequacies of screening.”

 Although the ACS annually pleads poverty, it actually takes in more money than any other US charity and has huge cash reserves, property and other assets – any pays out a relative pittance for actual research, prevention or patient services.
 Further, despite public promises to do everything to “wipe out cancer in your lifetime,” the ACS has failed to make its voice heard in Congress and regulatory agencies.

 Instead, the ACS has repeatedly rejected or ignored opportunities and requests from Congressional committees and other agencies and groups to provide scientific testimony critical to legislate and regulate a wide range of occupational and environmental carcinogens.

 The scope of the ACS failure to act is illustrated by increases in a wide range of cancers, including:

 - Non-Hodgkin’s lymphoma has increased 76 percent mostly due to phenoxy herbicides and phenylenediamine hair dyes.